PiaRe/Heart_Brain_PC/README.md

 how the brain responds to PCs.
 We analysed data from simultaneously recorded cardiac (electrocardiogram - ECG) and neural (electroencephalography - EEG) activity during 3065 PCs in 103 participants (51 with PAC, 52 with PVC) and a matched control group.
-The underlying code for analysing the data is in this repository.
+This repository contains the underlying code for analysing this data.

 ## Key methods